dondondooooon/DONFYS3150/Project5/README.md

 plot.py
 --------
-This python script reads the appropriate .txt files and plots the data according to the desired quantities / plots / colormap plots.
+This python script reads the appropriate .txt files and plots the data according to the desired quantities / plots / colormap plots and saves the plot inside the plot_figures folder.

 Run command: python3 plot.py